List of House of the Dragon characters: Gwayne Hightower

 Gwayne Hightower (portrayed by Freddie Fox and by Will Willoughby as a younger Gwayne) is the son of Ser Otto Hightower.
 He participates in the Heir's Tournament, where he is unseated by Prince Daemon Targaryen.
-In season 2, he journeys with House Hightower forces to King's Landing and accompanies Ser Criston Cole and his army into the Crownlands, and participates in the Battle at Rooks Rest.
-Following his return to King's Landing, he speaks with his sister, Queen Alicent Hightower, about her youngest son, Prince Daeron Targaryen, who she hadn't seen for many years since he had become a ward of House Hightower.
+In season 2, he journeys with House Hightower forces to King's Landing and accompanies Ser Criston Cole and his army into the Crownlands, and participates in the Battle at Rook's Rest.
+Following his return to King's Landing, he speaks with his sister, Alicent, about her youngest son, Daeron, whom she hadn't seen for many years since he had become a ward of House Hightower.
 He then departs King's Landing once again with Criston and their army to march into the Riverlands.
 While camping in the Riverlands, Gwayne draws his sword on Criston after noticing he has Alicent's favor.
-Gwayne accuses Criston of sleeping with his sister but backs down after Criston states that he remains loyal to Alicent after she helped prevent him from committing suicide.
+Gwayne accuses Criston of sleeping with his sister but backs down after Criston states that he remains loyal to her after she helped prevent him from committing suicide.

+In season 3, Criston and Gwayne remain camped in the Riverlands as they plan to march their army to take Harrenhal.
+After Aemond arrives with Vhagar, they continue their campaign and follow him to Harrenhal.
+After reaching Harrenhal, they find that Aemond is already gone.
+Gwayne joins Criston in a guerrilla campaign to slow down Oscar Tully's forces by burning river crossings and attacking their camps during the night.
+Criston then has his army race to beat the Tully forces to a river crossing at Stoney Sept, but they are too late.
+Having lost many men to exhaustion or desertion, Gwayne tries to convince Criston to end their campaign now they have no hope of succeeding, but after Criston states he plans to die in combat, Gwayne then abandons Criston and heads to join his cousin Ormund in Tumbleton.